okapi-web/php-code-transformer/README.md

 - The `TransformerContainer` matches the class name with the list of transformer target classes

 - If the class is matched, we query the cache state to see if the transformed source code is already cached
-  - We check if the cache is valid
+  - Check if the cache is valid:
     - Modification time of the caching process is less than the modification time of the source file or the transformers
     - Check if the cache file, the source file and the transformers exist
+    - Check if the number of transformers is the same as the number of transformers in the cache
   - If the cache is valid, we load the transformed source code from the cache
   - If not, we convert the class file path to a stream filter path